Trump's China tariffs could dim Huawei solar panel US launch

-Huawei's US launch of its budget-friendly home solar panel option could be impacted by new US tariffs on China introduced under President Donald Trump.
+Huawei's US launch of a budget-friendly home solar panels could feel the impact of new US tariffs on China introduced under President Donald Trump.

-However, the Trump administration's 25 percent tariffs on Chinese goods -- which may go into effect on Thursday -- will impact the Huawei product, analysts told Reuters.
+However, the Trump administration's 25 percent tariffs on Chinese goods, which may go into effect on Thursday, will affect the Huawei product, analysts told Reuters.
 This would give rivals SolarEdge and Enphase Energy an advantage as they've increased production outside China.

 Neither Huawei nor the White House immediately responded to requests for comment.